Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Rationality of cohomological descendent generating series in the pair chamber

 By Theorem~\ref{thm:recursion} and the periodicity supplied by tensoring with $\OO_S(H)$, after translating the chamber endpoints by $k$ the combinatorial wall-crossing coefficients are independent of $k$.
 Thus, for fixed residue class, the recursion has $k$-independent finite shape.

 Every nontrivial term in the recursion is of one of two kinds.
-Either it contains only $d=0$ factors together with the trivial source object of curve class zero, or it contains one pair factor of curve class $\beta_0$ with $H\cdot\beta_0<h_\beta$.
-By Proposition~\ref{prop:sheafpoly}, the pure sheaf-sector coefficients are polynomial in $k$.
+Either it contains only $d=0$ factors together with the source-only object of Definition~\ref{def:degree-zero-pair-factor}, or it contains one pair factor of curve class $\beta_0$ with $H\cdot\beta_0<h_\beta$.
+By Proposition~\ref{prop:sheafpoly}, the $d=0$ pure-sheaf coefficients are polynomial in $k$.
 By the induction hypothesis, all lower pair factors are eventually polynomial in $k$.
-Since the recursion is finite and its coefficients are independent of $k$, the whole right-hand side is eventually polynomial in $k$.
-Therefore the left-hand side is eventually polynomial in $k$ on every residue class.
+Since the recursion is finite and its coefficients are independent of $k$, the expression for $P^{\mathrm{pair}}_{\beta,r+k h_\beta}(\tau)$ is eventually polynomial in $k$ on every residue class.

 A generating series whose coefficients are eventually polynomial on each residue class modulo $h_\beta$ is rational.
 Summing the rational series for the residue classes gives the conclusion. \end{proof}